dsharris/WP-AJAX-EJS-_/README.md

 3. **/functions/** -- Anything functions related goes in here.
 Anything wordpress, goes into the /functions/wordpress/ folder.
 If you're adding a plugin or larger function, add it as its own file.
 Then pull the file inside functions.php.
 Look at lines 41-42 for an example of how to.
 Add comments to your inclusion so we know what the function does.
 Keep any and all unnecessary code out of functions.php.
 4. **/functions/wordpress/utility.php** -- Keep any utility function scripts in here with comments.
 Some examples would be of custom slugs, ACF option pages...etc
 5. **/functions/custom_*** -- Keep these 3 files clean and well commented.
 Do not add any additional files into this directory unless it doesn't fit anywhere else.
 6. **/functions/wordpress/admin-menu.php** -- Lets you add separator between the wordpress menu.
-More promenant and allows for better organization.
+More prominent and allows for better organization.
 Also enques the custom post type style icons.
 Look at number 7.
 7. **/assets/sass/style-cpt.scss** -- You can assign custom font icons to your Custom Post Types through an icon font.